muru/muru.github.io/_posts/2020-12-03-poking-pi-ii.md

 Then use a drop-in to modify the OpenVPN service to use the same namespace:

 {% highlight shell linenos %}
-# /etc/systemd/system/openvpn-client@.service.d/override.conf
+==> /etc/systemd/system/openvpn-client@/override.conf <==
 [Service]
-NetworkNamespacePath=/var/run/netns/vpn
+PrivateNetwork=yes

 [Unit]
+JoinsNamespaceOf=netns-vpn.service
 Requires=netns-vpn.service
 After=netns-vpn.service
 {% endhighlight %}

-This runs all instances of the `openvpn-client` template service in the namespace created by the one-shot service.
+This runs all instances of the `openvpn-client` template service in the namespace created for the one-shot service.
 You can, of course, make a template of the network namespace setup service, and have one for each instance of the OpenVPN client.